Best Place in Tokyo

 Sensoji is the oldest temple in Tokyo and has a long history, dating back to 628.
 It has a history of more than 1,300 years.
 It is also known as a representative tourist attraction of Asakusa, and the annual number of worshipers reaches 30 million.
-Annual events such as Hatsumode and Setsubun are held in large scale, and it is a representative temple in Tokyo.
+Annual events such as Hatsumode and Setsubun are held in a large scale, and it is a representative temple in Tokyo.

 At here, you can also draw the classic fortune at the temple for 100 yen each time.

-After passing through Kaminarimon, Nakamise-dori is thriving.
+After passing through Kaminarimon, Nakamise-Dori is thriving.
 Nakamise of Sensoji Temple has prospered since the Edo period.
 Nearly 100 stores connected.
 The beautiful scenery of cobblestones and unified illumination signs is very popular with customers from overseas.
 Thundering, kintsuba, and agemanju are also recommended for eating out.

-After the Emperor Meiji died on July 30, 1917 and the princess, Empress Emperor Shoken, died on April 11, 1914.
+After Emperor Meiji died on July 30, 1917, and the princess, Empress Emperor Shoken, died on April 11, 1914.
 The voice of the nation eagerly aspiring for the worship of the gods rose, and it founded in 1920.
 When choosing the enshrined place, there were many candidate sites, but it was decided to be Yoyogi, a place with deep connection as the garden of His Majesty.
 Before the land was used, there was a residence of the Omi Hikone Domain, the li family.
-After the Meiji Restoration, the Ii family has been dedicated to the government, and has reached the present.
+After the Meiji Restoration, the Ii family has been dedicated to the government and has reached the present.